ladislavovic/linked-lists/README.md

 By default, elements are sorted in natural order and `null` items are sorted to the beginning.

-If you need a different sorting, provide a `Comparator` instance during the list creation, then the collection is sorted according to the given comparator:
+If you need a different sorting, provide your custom `Comparator`.
+Then the collection is sorted according to the given comparator:
 ```java
 Comparator<String> customComparator = ...;
 var list = new StringSortedLinkedList(customComparator);
 ```

-## Pointers

 ## Concurrency
 The implementation is not thread safe.
 If you need to access the list from more threads, you must synchronize them.
 Otherwise the collection can be in inconsisted state.

-## Missing features
-* method `List.subList(int fromIndex, int toIndex)` is not implemented
-* method `List.retainAll(Collection<?> c)` is not implemented